sajjadGG/book-python/types/index.rst

 Variables vs. constants
 -----------------------
-* Jedyną różnicą jest konwencja nazewnicza
-* Stałe zapisujemy dużymi literami
-* Zmienne zapisujemy małymi literami
+* Python do not distinguish between variables and constants
+* Constants uses uppercase letters for names
+* Variables uses lowercase letters for names
+* Python allows you to change "constants" but it's a bad practice

 Types
 -----
-* Od Python 3.5 wprowadzono nową składnię
+* Since Python 3.5
-* Nowa składnia nie jest wymagana (ale jest dobrą praktyką)
+* Type hints or type annotations
+* It is not required, and never will be (quote from Guido van Rossum, Python BDFL)
-* Nowa składnia uruchomiona w Python przed 3.5 rzuci SyntaxError
+* Type hints throws SyntaxError for Python before 3.5
-* Twórcy języka mówą, że typy nigdy nie będą wymagane
-* Aby sprawdzić poprawność trzeba użyć bibliotek zewnętrznych tj: ``mypy`` lub ``pyre-check``
-* Typy można znaleźć w wielu funkcjach w bibliotece standardowej
-* Dobre IDE podpowiada typy i informuje o błędach
+* To check types you have to use IDE or modules like ``mypy`` lub ``pyre-check``
+* Types are used extensively in system libraries
+* More and more documentations on the internet use types

 .. code-block:: python